 Setting the budget is simple.
 Just follow the prompts.
 Targeting the audience, though, takes some thought.

 - Demographics and viewing preferences: With Google’s capabilities, you can choose audiences to promote a business based on some of the target demographics of your typical customers.
-For instance, if your company sells anti-aging makeup, the target demographic might be women aged 35 and upward, not teenage males.
-In fact, you can drill down even further to only include those women who watch makeup or makeover videos.
+For instance, if a company sells anti-aging makeup, the target demographic might be women aged 35 and upward, not teenage males.
+In fact, this can be drilled down even further to only include those women who watch makeup or makeover videos.
 The more specific the target, the more effective the ad will be to reach its target audience.

 - Local audiences: A company whose outreach is primarily local—like a car dealer—would do well to select audiences from its own local area.
 Together with the target demographics—wealthy individuals for Lexus vehicles; graduating senior males for sports cars—a local company can pull in quite a few qualified potential buyers to subscribe to their channel—simply by intelligent, localized targeting.